MatthijsKamstra/haxephp/README.md

 # Haxe and PHP

-There is not a lot of infomation about Haxe and PHP.
+There is not a lot of information about Haxe and PHP.
 I decided to do something about that.

 #### Visit [http://matthijskamstra.github.io/haxephp/](http://matthijskamstra.github.io/haxephp/)